 The Top 5 Search Engines You Need to Optimize For 2018

 By: Garry Grant | February 7, 2018 | View: 2355

 By: Garry Grant | February 7, 2018 | View: 2355

 When you’re trying to optimize your website, chances are you’re thinking about keywords and links for search engines like Google.
 And while it’s true you should, there are other search engines to consider and optimize for as well.
 When you hire us here at SEO Inc. to help you, we’ll take a look at your industry, products/services, and end goals.
-Then, we’ll help you build and execute a SEO strategy for others, such as Bing, Facebook, and YouTube.
+Then, we’ll help you build and execute an SEO Consulting Services for others, such as Bing, Facebook, and YouTube.
 This post will discuss the pros and cons of the Top 5 Search Engines You Need to Optimize For in 2018

-This is another Google owned property, but before Google bought it in 2006, PayPal veterans built the platform in 2005.
+This is another Google-owned property, but before Google bought it in 2006, PayPal veterans built the platform in 2005.
 This is the number one video search platform.
-More than 1.5 billion users login every month.
+More than 1.5 billion users log in every month.
 YouTube feeds more than 1 billion hours of video to users every day.

 If successful, you can get massive traffic from YouTube.
-But, like Google, competition is awfully fierce.
+But, like Google, competition is fierce.
 300 hours worth of video are uploaded to YouTube every minute, so getting in organic search results and standing out from the rest of the content there is becoming increasingly difficult.
 And, like with Google AdWords, using paid search to drive traffic to your videos can get expensive.

 We’ll look at your current channel and video content, to make sure it’s as optimized as it can be.
 We’ll look for other searches that may be worth adding to your strategy to increase your ranking.
-It’s important to know what’s ahead on your editorial calendar so we can help you shape your content and know what words and phrases you should be trying to target from the initial upload.
+It’s important to know what’s ahead on your editorial calendar so we can help you shape your content and understand what words and phrases you should be trying to target from the initial upload.

 This is Microsoft’s search engine – and has been since 2009.
 They’ve steadily taken their piece of the market share, and provide the results for AOL’s search engine.
 The latest data shows they’re accounting for ⅓ of web searches in the United States.
-They;re making improvements to their paid search options, so those who are already familiar with AdWords can more easily make use of Bing Ads.
+They’re making improvements to their paid search options, so those who are already familiar with AdWords can more easily make use of Bing Ads.

 Though the market share isn’t as good as Google, it’s still got a decent size market in the U.S> and UK.
 Because their search algorithm isn’t as complex, you can more easily understand and optimize for it.
-While we don’t expect it to remain this way forever, it’s okay to expect it over the next couple of years, so ranking high in Bing can still bring you a decent chunk of traffic.
+While we don’t expect it to remain this way forever, it’s okay to assume it over the next couple of years, so ranking high in Bing can still bring you a decent chunk of traffic.

 With our understanding of the Bing algorithm, we’ll follow a process similar to the one we use when optimizing for Google.

-This is an essential search engine for anyone who’s in the ecommerce space.
-The website launched in 1995, making it one of the first large ecommerce companies.
-It expanded beyond books in 1999, and remains so popular that 55% of shopping related searches start at Amazon rather than Google.
+This is an essential search engine for anyone who’s in the e-commerce space — the website launched in 1995, making it one of the first large e-commerce companies.
+It expanded beyond books in 1999 and remains so popular that 55% of shopping-related searches start at Amazon rather than Google.

 If you sell anything – you want to be on Amazon, because people will go there to search, and possibly find you, even if they’ve never heard of you.
 If you’re having trouble gaining traction for your online store’s website, starting at Amazon and other marketplaces that allow for third-party sellers can be a great way to get started.

-But, just like Google, the competition is tough.
+But, just like Google, the competition is fierce.
 Since the pricing and other information is incredibly easy to compare, it can be hard to convince someone to choose your product over someone else’s.
 The cost of selling your products there can add up, and become quite costly.
-If you don’t have a unique product, sales and reviews are important to rankings, so it can be hard to break through the entry barrier.
+If you don’t have a unique product, sales and reviews are essential to rankings, so it can be hard to break through the entry barrier.

 Want us to help you improve your site and how it ranks in any or all of these search engines?
 Get in touch today!
-Or book a meeting directly with our CEO Garry Grant just click the following link to Schedule a call with Garry.
+Or book a meeting directly with our CEO Garry Grant click the following link to Schedule a call with Garry.